bcaddy/Learning-Cpp-CUDA/CUDA Class/notes.md

 - Save results in global memory since we won't need it multiple times
 - Communication can happen in shared memory via writing with one thread and reading with another

+# 3-4.
+Cuda Optimization

+## Warps
+- a thread block consists of 1 or more warps of 32 threads
+- a warp is executed physically in parallel on SM
+- all instructions are warp wide and all threads in the warp operate in lockstep
+- Threads per block should be a multiple of the warp size

+## Launch Configuration
+- Instructions are always issued in order.
+There is no out-of-order-execution like with x86
+  - This is not true for warps.
+Individual threads are executed in order but warps can be executed out of order
+- Memory reads are non-blocking.
+- Threads can stall while waiting for data
+- latency:
+  - Global memory retrieval latency (GMEM) >100 clockcycles, sometimes as high as 400
+  - Arithmetic latency <100 cycles time between instruction issue and instruction completion.
+Typically 5-10 cycles
+- Launch enough threads to hide latency
+- Limit of 64 warps per SM (i.e. 2048 threads).
+This should be the goal.
+  Maximize the number of threads.
+We're shooting for ~160,000 threads per Volta processor
+  - Note that you are limited to 1024 threads per block so you'll usually want to schedule multiple thread blocks per SM.
+512 threads per block usually works well
+  - This is equivalent to roughly a 55x55x55 grid in Cholla which is (I think) about 11.25MB worth of grid

+# Maximize Global Memory Throughput
+- Try to load large amounts of memory per thread